Anthropic constraint on transient variations of fundamental constants

 How would the extreme variation of $\alpha$ affect the structure and properties of molecules?
-Here we address this question by focusing on water and ammonia.
+Here we address this question by focusing on water.
 All known lifeforms use water as a universal solvent for various chemicals and as an essential component of many metabolic processes~\cite{Benner2004}.
-Ammonia is an important source of nitrogen required for the synthesis of amino acids and for building proteins in living systems~\cite{Amines}.
-At the nominal value of $\alpha$, the water molecule is bent and the ammonia molecule has a tetrahedral shape.
-These geometries lead to non-zero dipole moments, which are critical for the chemical and biological properties of these molecules.
-At $\alpha\approx18\alpha_0$, the water molecule becomes linear and as such has a vanishing dipole moment; water fails to serve as universal solvent.
-Our ab initio calculations show that when $\alpha$ increases, the geometry of the water molecule changes drastically (Fig.~\ref{fig:MO} A – C).
+At the nominal value of $\alpha$, the water molecule is bent leading to a non-zero dipole moment essential to its chemical and biological properties.
+At $\alpha\approx18\alpha_0$, $\mathrm{H}_2 \mathrm{O}$ becomes linear and as such has a vanishing dipole moment; water fails to serve as the universal solvent.
+Our calculations show that when $\alpha$ increases, the $\mathrm{H}_2 \mathrm{O}$ geometry changes drastically (Fig.~\ref{fig:MO} A – C).
 At $\alpha\approx14\alpha_0$, the bond angle contracts from ${104.5}^\mathrm{o}$ to ${90}^\mathrm{o}$.
 At larger $\alpha$ but still below $\alpha_{\rm O}^\star \approx18.4\alpha_0$, the water molecule becomes linear, consistent with Ref.~\cite{Dubillard2006}.
-These changes in the molecular geometry are induced by the relativistic stabilization of the $2s_{1/2}$ and $3s_{1/2}$ orbitals with respect to $2p_j$ orbitals of the oxygen atom, and by the increased fine-structure splitting between $2p_{1/2}$ and $2p_{3/2}$ orbitals.
+This is due to the relativistic stabilization of the $2s_{1/2}$ and $3s_{1/2}$ orbitals with respect to the $2p_j$ orbitals of the oxygen atom, and the increased $2p_j$ fine-structure splitting.
 The formation of molecular orbitals (MOs) from atomic orbitals requires energy resonances and overlaps between the constituent atomic orbitals.
-Amplified relativity affects the resonances via the changes in energies and the overlaps via the varying degrees of contraction of atomic orbitals, see SM.
+Amplified relativity affects (i) the resonances via the changes in energies and (ii) the overlaps via the varying degrees of contraction of atomic orbitals, see Appendix D. The changes in the $\mathrm{H}_2 \mathrm{O}$ geometry can also be understood in terms of the textbook valence-shell electron-pair repulsion (VSEPR) model, see Appendix D.

-The changes in the molecular geometry of water can also be understood in the context of the textbook valence-shell electron-pair repulsion (VSEPR) model: \begin{itemize} \item At nominal $\alpha$, the valence $2s$ and $2p$ atomic orbitals of oxygen mix to form four equivalent hybrid orbitals ($sp^3$ hybridization, or $2s_{1/2}2p_{1/2}2p_{3/2}$ in relativistic notation).
-Two of the hybrid orbitals overlap with the hydrogen $1s$ orbitals, and the remaining two hold the two lone electron pairs.
-The repulsion between the four electron pairs on the hybrid orbitals leads to the slightly distorted tetrahedral arrangement, corresponding to the bond angle of ${104.5}^\mathrm{o}$.

-\item At the intermediate value $\alpha\approx14\alpha_0$, the stabilization of the $2s_{1/2}$ and $2p_{1/2}$ orbitals in oxygen breaks down the $sp^3$ hybridization.
-This results in an energetically isolated $2p_{3/2}$ orbital, which can accommodate up to four electrons forming the oxygen-hydrogen bonds.
-This stabilizes the molecular structure with the ${90}^\mathrm{o}$ bond angle~\cite{Dubillard2006}.